aquelle-cp/RSCompetitions/README.md

                          # (Discord translates :fish: to the fish emoji automatically)
     ```

-2. Don't change it during a competition unless you need to add a player to the competition.
+2. Save the file and don't change it during a competition unless you need to add a player to it

 ### Staring the competition